mariadb-corporation/MaxScale/Documentation/filters/Firewall-Filter.md

 To apply the defined rules to users use the following syntax.

-`users NAME ... match [any|all] rules RULE ...`
+`users NAME ... match [any|all|strict_all] rules RULE ...`

 The first keyword is users which identifies this line as a user definition line.
-After this a list of user names and network addresses in the format 'user@0.0.0.0' is expected.
+After this a list of user names and network addresses in the format `user@0.0.0.0` is expected.
 The first part is the user name and the second part is the network address.
-You can use the '%' character as the wildcard to enable user name matching from any address or network matching for all users.
+You can use the `%` character as the wildcard to enable user name matching from any address or network matching for all users.
 After the list of users and networks the keyword match is expected.

-After this either the keyword 'any' or 'all' is expected.
+After this either the keyword `any` `all` or `strict_all` is expected.
 This defined how the rules are matched.
-If 'any' is used when the first rule is matched the query is considered blocked and the rest of the rules are skipped.
-If instead the 'all' keyword is used all rules must match for the query to be blocked.
+If `any` is used when the first rule is matched the query is considered blocked and the rest of the rules are skipped.
+If instead the `all` keyword is used all rules must match for the query to be blocked.
+The `strict_all` is the same as `all` but it checks the rules from left to right in the order they were listed.
+If one of these does not match, the rest of the rules are not checked.
+This could be usedful in situations where you would for example combine `limit_queries` and `regex` rules.
+By using `strict_all` you can have the `regex` rule first and the `limit_queries` rule second.
+This way the rule only matches if the `regex` rule matches enough times for the `limit_queries` rule to match.

 After the matching part comes the rules keyword after which a list of rule names is expected.
 This allows reusing of the rules and enables varying levels of query restriction.